 You’ve now created a fun and unique curtain rod that runs the length of a wall.
 Of course you can hang as many curtains as you’d like but I’m going with just two in the middle.
 I love the look of it, the statement yet simplicity it brings to the space and they serve their function.
 I found my velvet curtains here.

-Also, since you’re not table to adjust your curtain rod up or down once it’s in place, be prepared to hem your curtains.
+Since you’re not able to adjust your curtain rod up or down once it’s in place, be prepared to hem your curtains or spend some time looking for curtains that are the exact right length.
 Another option is letting them gather on the floor.
 It honestly comes down to personal preference.

 If you create this curtain rod in your home, I’d love to see!
 Make sure to tag me on social media so I can celebrate your home project with you.
 Until then, here’s where we can chat about all things home and keep in touch: